 Statistical analysis primarily deals with issues where it is possible to construct numerical representations of the phenomena being studied.
 These numerical representations - incomes of individuals, stress levels of workers, grades of students - are termed quantitative data.
 When phenomena being studied do not have numbers or quantities attached to them - political party preference, sex, ethnicity - statisticians produce numbers by counting the number of people with different characteristics.
-This part of Module 2 and chapter 4 of the text explain and summarize ways of organizing these different types of quantitative data.
+Chapter 4 of the text explains and summarizes ways of organizing these different types of quantitative data.

 When presenting quantitative data, it is not common to merely list all the values of the variable.
-Rather, values of the variable are organized into tables, diagrams, graphs, charts, and summary statistics (see Modules 3 and 4 and text, chapter 5 for the latter) to make data readily understood.
+Rather, values of the variable are organized into tables, diagrams, graphs, charts, and summary statistics (see chapter 5 of the text for the latter) to make data readily understood.
 The aim of a statistical analyst is to present data in a form that properly portrays the characteristics of the sample or population being studied, clearly and accurately illustrating the issues or phenomena being investigated.
 There is usually not a single correct way of organizing values of a variable contained a particular data set, but there are a number of incorrect or misleading ways to organize the data.
-This part of Module 2 and chapter 4 of the text provide guidelines concerning useful ways of organizing quantitative data.
+Chapter 4 of the text provides guidelines concerning useful ways of organizing quantitative data.

 Statistical analysts use various techniques to organize and present quantitative data.
-The rules, procedures, and notation outlined in this part of Module 2 and chapter 4 of the text are generally consistent with the methods other statisticians use when analyzing data sets.
+The rules, procedures, and outlined in Chapter 4 of the text are generally consistent with the methods other statisticians use when analyzing data sets.
 These notes deal with the following issues:

-- Ways of organizing data grouping data.

-- Conventions about notation.

-- Frequency, proportional, and percentage distributions.
+- Ways of organizing data grouping data. - Conventions about notation. - Frequency, proportional, and percentage distributions. - Guidelines concerning tables for distributions.

-- Guidelines concerning tables for distributions. - Miscellaneous issues class limits, rounding, and interval width. - Diagrammatic presentations histograms.
+- Miscellaneous issues class limits, rounding, and interval width. - Diagrammatic presentations histograms.